Coming Out support

 Ultimately there is no right or wrong way to come out, do it the way you want to and the way you feel comfortable.

-The most important thing to remember is that you are not alone, there are lesbian, gay and bisexual support organisations across the world who are there to offer a helping hand, a friendly ear, and who have vast experience of helping people just like you.
+The most important thing to remember is that you are not alone, there are lesbian, gay, bisexual and trans support organisations across the world who are there to offer a helping hand, a friendly ear, and who have vast experience of helping people just like you.

 The prospect of coming out is a scary one for many, and there are lots of concerns around being rejected and left in isolation.
 In all situations there will be positive and negative effects of coming out, and when looking at the best way to do it, it’s almost impossible for anyone to give a perfect guide to the event.
 But, here are a few ideas on the do’s & don’ts of Coming Out: